But becoming is not easy, and it takes longer than you would expect. OK, longer than I expect. Longer than I have been expecting 🙁

 Life includes other people… society, your family.

-Left alone, without drift-altering actions from you, life goes in its predictable way.
+Left alone, without drift-altering actions from you, life goes on in its predictable way.

-- You’ll just eat what you have always eaten, even after you find out what is good for you, what is bad for you. what nutrients your diet doesn’t supply.
+- You’ll just eat what you have always eaten, even after you find out what is good for you, what is bad for you. what nutrients your diet doesn’t supply, what you need to wash, and what to avoid.

 - You’ll behave like you have always behaved… you’ll be all about you, you’ll be all about your comfort, your survival, your entertainment, your self-righteousness.